bbmielke/Azure-Search/README.md

 - search\_documents(%args)

     This will run a query on your $azs object to query your search index with %args passed along to the rest api.

+    This method returns an error string (or undef) and a hash representing the json response returned by Azure::Search.
+You should check for the error string after each call.

     I will provide some examples below, but for a full list of options please go to:

     [https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents)